 One of the most competitive women’s soccer teams in collegiate sports hails from Southern Methodist University.
 The team consistently ranks amongst the top schools in both the NCAA Division I and the American Athletic Conference.
 Currently led by head coach Chris Petrucelli, who has been named National Coach of the Year twice, the women of SMU have made 13 appearances in the NCAA Women’s Soccer Championships, making it to the Round of 16 twice, and as far as the semifinals once.
-Some of SMU’s most notable alumnae include Danielle Fotopoulous, Marci Jobson, and Erin McLeod.
-All of them went on to play for national teams or coach other NCAA collegiate teams.
+Some of SMU’s most notable alumnae include Danielle Fotopoulos, Marci Jobson, and Erin McLeod.
+They all went on to play for national teams or coach other NCAA collegiate teams.

 Palo Alto, California

-Stanford University’s women’s soccer team often finds itself topping the rankings of both the Pac-12 Conference and the NCAA Division 1 rankings.
+Stanford University’s women’s soccer team often finds itself topping the rankings of both the Pac-12 Conference and the NCAA Division 1 ranking.
 Together, the Cardinal has raked in the awards over the years, including nine Pac-12 Player of the Year Awards and 11 Pac-12 Coach of the Year Awards.
 Six of them have gone to current coach, Paul Ratcliffe.
 Since 2002, the Stanford Cardinal has won six Pac-12 titles, competed in six College Cup tournaments, and reached the NCAA Division 1 final three times.
 As a best college for soccer, it’s twice been named NCAA College Cup Champions.

 College Station, Texas

 University of Alabama

-University of Alabama is an absolute powerhouse in sports, and soccer is no exception.
+The University of Alabama is an absolute powerhouse in sports, and soccer is no exception.
 Interestingly, the Crimson Tide got off to a rocky start.
-Despite its establishment in 1986, and a 1987 season record of 9-4-1, the women’s soccer program was suspended from 1989 until 1993.
+Despite its establishment in 1986 and a 1987 season record of 9-4-1, the women’s soccer program was suspended from 1989 until 1993.
 Once re-established, the team had to climb its way back to the top.
-Currently, the women athletes are coached by Wes Hart, who has led the team to three winning seasons since his inaugural year of 2015.
+Currently, the women’s athletes are coached by Wes Hart, who has led the team to three winning seasons since his inaugural year in 2015.

 University of Arkansas